imarc/handbook/strategy.markdown

 (A Production Spec is somewhat akin to a formal [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
 However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation.
 Our developers have tremendous domain knowledge; it's important to let them exercise it and explore novel approaches.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)

+### Discovery Report (retired)

+We have removed the Discovery Report as a separate deliverable.
+We've found that brief findings documents for each discovery activity are more digestible by the client, faster to produce, and get more useful client feedback than long, monolithic reports.

+If a client requires a Discovery Report, one can be produced by special request.
+Please contact the Producer to arrange a Change Order.

 ## Usability Testing